Cloud Deployment Models

 The Community Cloud

-In the community deployment model, the cloud infrastructure is shared by several organizations with the same policy and compliance considerations.
+In the community cloud deployment model, the cloud infrastructure is shared by several organizations with the same policy and compliance considerations.
 This helps to further reduce costs as compared to a private cloud, as it is shared by larger group.

 Various state-level government departments requiring access to the same data relating to the local population or information related to infrastructure, such as hospitals, roads, electrical stations, etc., can utilize a community cloud to manage applications and data.